czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 Thank you for following the Hub Champion Training! 🏅

-We hope you found it useful for building your skills and confidence as a Hub Champion to empower your community to make best use out of the hub service.
+We hope you found it useful for building your skills and confidence as a Hub Champion to empower your community to make the best use of the hub service.

 We're always looking to improve our lesson and welcome your feedback.